P6g9YHK6/TiletoNextcloud/README.md

 # TiletoNextcloud

-This script demonstrates how to retrieve bluetooth Tile trackers information using the pytile library and send the device position to a Nextcloud Phonetrack server.
+This script retrieve bluetooth Tile trackers information using the pytile library and send the device position to a Nextcloud Phonetrack server.

 With this soft, you can easily obtain details such as device name, latitude, longitude, altitude, and last updated timestamp for your Tile devices.
 It then constructs a URL with these parameters and sends a GET request to the Nextcloud Phonetrack server to update the device's position.